abhishek621/abhishek621/README.md

 ## About Me
 I am a passionate java spring boot developer with over 5 years of experience in designing and implementing robust and scalable software solutions.
-My expertise lies in creating backend systems that power web applications, microservices architecture, and API development.
+My expertise lies in creating backend systems that power web applications, mobile applications using monolith and microservices architecture.

 ## 🔧 Technologies & Tools
 - **Programming Languages:** Java